Catfishing Today Past Stats Support Settings Help Stats Support Settings Help

 • The game has over 5,500 articles, curated from player suggestions, the Vital Articles project, and popular pages.

-• 10 articles are chosen at random each day.
-Once chosen, an article won’t be shown again for at least 18 months.
+• 10 articles are picked at random each day.
+Once picked, an article won’t be picked again for at least 18 months.

 • Each article is in at least four categories, and is the only article in those categories.
 To avoid giveaways, categories which have any non-trivial words in common with the title are removed.